-Since my art time was cut, I appreciate every single second I have with my students.
-I don’t fluff up the lessons, allow a student an hour just to “free draw” and basically that means scribble with a texture plate for an hour because they rushed through the project.
-Before you would walk into my art room and kids were all over the map.
-Today, you will see a much more focused and yet creative art room.
+Now, I appreciate every single second I have with my students.
+I don’t fluff up lessons or allow students to free draw for 50 minutes because they rushed through the lesson.
+Before, when you walked into my art room, kids were all over the map.
+Today, they’re much more focused.

 Tell me about the time your students spend in art.